danielfdickinson/dananke-theme-hugo-dfd/README.md

 It is derived from [Ananke Hugo Theme](https://github.com/theNewDynamic/gohugo-theme-ananke) with many thanks to Bud Parr, Regis Philbert, and all contributors.

+It has removed the use of Tachyons.

 ## Status

 [![build-and-verify](https://github.com/danielfdickinson/dananke-theme-hugo-dfd/actions/workflows/build-and-verify.yml/badge.svg)](https://github.com/danielfdickinson/dananke-theme-hugo-dfd/actions/workflows/build-and-verify.yml)

+Documentation is incomplete and not in sync with current state of theme.

 ## Features